-Mets’ deGrom has arm inflammation, out at least 2 more weeks
+Mets ace deGrom (elbow) expected out until September

-NEW YORK (AP) — Mets ace Jacob deGrom is being shut down for at two more weeks because of inflammation in his right arm, making it unlikely he’ll rejoin the NL East leaders before September.
+NEW YORK (AP) — Mets ace Jacob deGrom is being shut down for two more weeks because of inflammation in his pitching elbow, making it unlikely he’ll rejoin the NL East leaders before September.

-Acting New York general manager Zack Scott said deGrom was diagnosed with inflammation following a bullpen session Thursday.
+Acting general manager Zack Scott said deGrom was diagnosed with inflammation following a bullpen session Thursday.
+Scott said deGrom has no structural damage and the team is confident he’ll return to the mound this season.

-Mets manager Luis Rojas said deGrom was clocked in the high 90s near the end of his session.
+New York manager Luis Rojas said deGrom was clocked in the high 90s (mph) near the end of his session.
 But Rojas said the two-time NL Cy Young Award winner didn’t throw Friday, a deviation from deGrom’s normal healthy routine of throwing every day.

-DeGrom is 7-2 with 1.08 ERA in 15 starts, striking out 146 in 92 innings.
+The right-hander is 7-2 with 1.08 ERA in 15 starts, striking out 146 in 92 innings.
 He hasn’t pitched since July 7, when he allowed two runs and struck out 10 over seven innings against Milwaukee.

 DeGrom was put on the injured list July 18 with right forearm tightness.